Last updated August 15th, 2023.

-People sometimes ask why I started a business solely dedicated to investing in Asia.
+People sometimes ask us why we started a business solely dedicated to investing in Asia.

 Why is it better to invest in Asia than elsewhere?
 Why shouldn’t there also be an “InvestEuropean.com” if there’s an “InvestAsian.com”?

-Back in 2011, I packed my bags and moved to Asia practically the day after I graduated high school.
-That’s because I saw most of the world’s growth coming from this region.
+Back in 2011, our founder, Reid, packed his bags and moved to Asia practically the day after he graduated high school.
+That’s because he saw most of the world’s growth coming from this region.

-A decade later, after starting businesses and investing in the region, I can easily say: moving to Asia was the best decision I’ve ever made.
+A decade later, after starting businesses and investing in the region, Reid would say, when asked: moving to Asia was the best decision he’s ever made.

 Economic growth in Asia has averaged higher than any other continent for the past 30 years.
 You won’t find anywhere else with a population as dense and rapidly growing as Asia’s.

 Below are just a few of the reasons why you’re now reading “InvestAsian”.
 Not “InvestAfrican” or “InvestSouthAmerican”

 Investing in Asia = Investing in the World

 Firstly, we should define “Asia”.
 We’re talking about a broad definition – not only East and Southeast Asia.
 The whole continent includes India, the Middle East, most of the former Soviet Union, and Turkey among other places.

 Asia is Earth’s most populous region by far with over 4.4 billion inhabitants.
 A greater number of people live in Asia than outside.
 The world’s total population is under 8 billion.